 If there were serious drops in standards at university level, we would be hearing from employers about the declining standards of graduates.
 In fact while there may recently have been a shortage of graduates in some sectors, there have been no suggestions that the quality of those coming through is lower than in the past; often the reverse is stated.

 If we are targeting better performance by students leading to better results, as we are, we should resist the temptation to assume that something has gone wrong when those better results materialise.
 It may be the opposite, standards may be rising.
 From my experience, students nowadays work much harder and are much more aware of the impact of their results on their job prospects.
 You would expect them to work harder and get better results, which is what has happened.

 I believe that changes to the curriculum and working methods at secondary schools are needed fairly urgently, and there is always room for a discussion about higher quality education at third level.
 But this objective is undermined when we start talking about dumbing down as being the obvious and necessary cause of higher grades.
-That is a sloppy use of facts and data, and at the very least needs a better qualitative analysis of the reasons for (as distinct from just the fact of) better examination results.Explore posts in the same categories: education, higher education comment below, or link to this permanent URL from your own site.
+That is a sloppy use of facts and data, and at the very least needs a better qualitative analysis of the reasons for (as distinct from just the fact of) better examination results.education, higher education comment below, or link to this permanent URL from your own site.